 Discover Other Attractions in Asago City

-Ikuno Silver Mine isn’t the only attraction in Asago City that is worth your time.
+Ikuno Silver Mine isn’t the only attraction in Asago City worth your time.
 The city is also the home of one of the Three Castles Floating in the Sky in Japan!

 To find out more awesome attractions close to Ikuno Silver Mine, please refer to our article on Asago City (=ﾟωﾟ)ﾉ.